 This might seem like a strange one but decluttering and / or getting stuff organised can feel really good.
 The benefits are a tidier and less cluttered home and a better sense of peace.
 I’ll often rearrange shelves on my bookcase or get to work on a drawer or cupboard that needs sorting out.

 Bonus ideas: meditate using an phone app like Headspace, make a green smoothie, take a shower, stretch, do yoga, cuddle your partner or kids.

 So many of us are losing our connection with the simple things that bring us joy and bliss on a regular basis.
 Try creating your own 10 minute self care pick and mix list which focuses on the things that make you happy and feel filled up, then try to do a few of those things each week.
 I promise you it will have an amazing effect on your wellbeing!

 Want a handy fillable pdf worksheet of this process plus a list of 50 self care ideas?
-Pop your email here to get it emailed to you!
+Pop your email below to get it!

 Do you struggle to fit in more soul nurturing forms of self care on a regular basis?
 What would make your pick and mix list of 10 minute self care ideas?

 Laura Agar Wilson is a wellbeing coach and business mentor who helps overwhelmed women live a life of more intention via planning, routines and seasonal living.